Set and schedule app pricing

 You can click Schedule a price change again to schedule as many subsequent changes as you’d like.

 Scheduled price changes work differently from Sale pricing.
-When you put an app on sale, customers viewing your Store listing will see that the price has been reduced, and they'll be able to purchase it at the lower price during the time period that you have selected.
+When you put an app on sale, the price shows with a strikethrough in the Store, and customers will be able to purchase the app at the sale price during the time period that you have selected.
 After the sale period is up, the sale price will no longer apply and the app will be available at its base price (or a different price that you have specified for that market, if applicable).

 With a scheduled price change, you can adjust the price to be either higher or lower.
 The change will take place on the date you specify, but it won’t be displayed as a sale in the Store, or have any special formatting applied; the app will just have a new price.

 Override base price for specific markets

 If your previously-published app supports Windows 8, those customers will always see the app at its Base price, even if you select a different price for their market.

-To add customize pricing for one market, select it and click Save.
+To change the price for one market only, select it and click Create.
 You’ll then see the same Base price and Schedule a price change options as described above, but the selections you make will be specific to that market.
 Because you are overriding the base price for one market only, the price tiers will be shown in that market’s local currency.
 You can click view conversion table to see the corresponding prices in all currencies.